Sports, August 19th, 2019

 Softball:

-An area coach and a Mount Pleasant pitcher were honored by the Burlington Hawkeye last week for their exploits this softball season.
+An area coach a Mount Pleasant pitcher and a New London catcher were honored by the Burlington Hawkeye last week for their exploits this softball season.

-Wapello Arrow head coach Ashley Hahnbaum was named the Hawkeye Softball Coach of the Year while Mount Pleasant’s Sydni Coleman was honored in the utility portion of the All-Hawkeye list.
+Wapello Arrow head coach Ashley Hahnbaum was named the Hawkeye Softball Coach of the Year, Mount Pleasant’s Sydni Coleman was honored in the utility portion and New London’s Layney Loyd was the top catcher on the All-Hawkeye list.

 Hahnbaum restored the Arrows to dominance a mere five years after she donned the blue and gold of the Arrows.